agessaman/delphinium/README.md

 Run `php artisan october:up`.
 This will create the table you are missing in your local OctoberCMS app

+##### When I try to use Roots I get the following error:
+`Class 'GuzzleHttp\Client' not found`

+You need to go to the octoberCms backend and install the plugin October.Drivers

 ## Enabling development mode

 1. Go to The Canvas website (uvu.instructure.com).
 Go to the DEV_MGMT course and select “Dev Delphinium” from the left menu.
 Click “Accept” (or log in, or whatever) when you get the message.